 - Hackathon: A chance for students to start an activity, join a team and be able to deliver a completed project in a few days (on the Start-up Weekend model) by the end of the exercise.

-- Disintegration: During the final week of lessons, a real corporate challenge in branch mode, with the aim of applying what has been learnt over the year to an actual situation.
-Presentation scheduled for the last day, with a winning project selected.
+- Disintegration: During the final week of class, a real corporate challenge to put the year learning into action in an actual situation.
+An oral presentation is scheduled on the last day with the winning project.